 Barry R. Powers, President and Founder, Cranbrook Law Group

-Levy Maxim Burns, Senior Associate, Cranbrook Law Group
+Levy Maxim Burns, Senior Counsel, Cranbrook Law Group

 (licensed to practice in New York but not yet in Michigan)

 David L. Howard, C.P.A., P.F.S., Director of Finance and Elder Care Lay Services

 Scott Powers, Director of Technical Support and Services

 (May 7, 1959 - April 30, 2015),